genenetwork/sysmaintenance/assembly_update_documentation/mm9_to_mm10_20161213/update_table_geno.md

-1. Geno table on the server Rabbit, add new columns:
+The following explains how to update the Geno table before adding in the new assembly data.
- The names for the new columns should include the current year.
-For example:
+___

-  - **Mb_2016**
+1. In the Geno table on the server Rabbit, add a new column **Mb_2016**.
+This column will contain the previous data and its name should always include the current year.

   The SQL to do this is the following (though database editing software can be used instead):
   ```
   ALTER TABLE Geno